Skip to main content

 Your operating agreement is the road map to how your LLC will navigate major situations.
 This is where you’ll document important information such as how much each member invested, how voting will work, and even how you’ll dissolve the business if things go south.

 Mississippi doesn’t technically require your LLC to have an operating agreement.
-But an operating agreement is a smart addition for any LLC: it helps provide guidelines for keeping your business operating correctly, and it helps maintain the LLC’s liability protection.
-And if you don’t have one, your business will be governed by Mississippi’s default LLC rules, and wouldn’t you prefer the freedom to make decisions about member voting rights and profit allocations yourself?
+But an operating agreement is a smart addition for any LLC: It helps provide guidelines for keeping your business operating correctly, and it helps maintain the LLC’s liability protection.
+And if you don’t have one, your business will be governed by Mississippi’s default LLC rules, thereby giving you less freedom to run your LLC as you see fit.

-Tip: We provide a free attorney-drafted initial Mississippi operating agreement template for your use.
+Tip: We provide a free attorney-drafted initial Mississippi LLC operating agreement template for your use.

-Your business’s EIN (Employer Identification Number) is the number the IRS will use to identify your business on tax forms.
-It’s similar to a social security number, but for businesses instead of people.
+Your business’s Employer Identification Number (EIN) is the number the IRS will use to identify your business on tax forms.
+It’s similar to a Social Security Number, but for businesses instead of people.

 EINs are required for all LLCs with multiple members or employees.
 However, even a single-member LLC with no employees will probably want an EIN, since it’s necessary for opening a business bank account (and can be used for any LLC matters that might otherwise require the owner’s personal SSN).